jseo0917/CSCE310_CINEFILE/README.md

 4. https://github.com/mstacha/MovieApplicationAPI
 5. Change origins to your localhost number from MovieController.java
+6. Update to your password from application.properties
-6. Run from application.java
+7. Run from application.java

-7. Clone this repository
+8. Clone this repository
-8. npm start
+9. npm start
+10. To see movie information search movie and then click movie information